mateuszjurewicz/notes_public/English Vocabulary.md

 - `specious`
 plausible but false, deceptively pleasing but based on false pretense.
 - `tempered and annealed glass` first type of glass is made stronger through controlled thermal or chemical treatment, resulting in the glass shattering into small granular chunks as oppossed to sharp shards, making it safer.
 The second type is obtained through slow, controlled cooling and is more durable, but doesn't have the safe-when-cracked property.
-Improperly annealed glass can shatter due to very little or even no stress at all, possibly also a small shift in temperature.
+Improperly a____ed glass can shatter due to very little or even no stress at all, possibly also a small shift in temperature.
 - `terrapin`
 a small specie of turtle, living in brackish or fresh water, common house pet.
 - `terrycloth` aka `towelling` or `terry cotton`